cjxe/blog/_posts/a-step-by-step-approach-to-debugging/2025-03-08-a-step-by-step-approach-to-debugging.md

 toc: true
 ---

-I have a reputation for fixing issues "quickly" while maintaining high quality.
+I have a reputation for identifying and removing errors (debugging) "quickly" while maintaining high quality.

 But how do I fix bugs so quickly?

-After successfully fixing many issues at work and in real life, and preventing the same mistakes from happening again, I developed a step-by-step approach to strike a good balance between speed and quality.
+After successfully debugging many issues at work and in real life, and preventing the same mistakes from happening again, I developed a step-by-step debugging approach to maintaining a good balance between speed and quality.

 # High-level debugging steps